 What to Avoid During a Home Purchase

-In the rush of excitement that comes with an accepted offer and a "yes" from the lender, some homebuyers make the error of carrying their enthusiasm straight to the mall or furniture store.
-There are still a few major hurdles to jump before closing.
-We have given you a list of things below we suggest you avoid when waiting for your loan to close.
+In the rush of excitement that comes with an accepted offer and a "yes" from the lender, many homebuyers make the error of carrying their enthusiasm straight to the mall or furniture store.
+Until closing, there are still some hurdles to jump.
+Below you'll find a list of things to avoid during this critical time of your home purchase.

-Don't change banks or move cash around in your accounts.
-As the lending institution considers your loan package, you will likely be instructed to submit bank statements for the last two or three months on your checking and savings accounts, money market funds and other liquid assets.
-To eliminate potential fraud, most loans want thorough paperwork to verify the source of all funds.
-Changing banks or transferring funds elsewhere - for whatever reason - may hinder the review of your accounts.
+Don't change banks or move finances around in your bank accounts.
+Bank statements from the last two or three months for accounts in your name (savings, checking, money market, and other accounts) will likely be reviewed as the lending institution considers your application.
+To avoid potential fraud, most loans need detailed paperwork to document the source of all funds.
+Changing banks or transferring money elsewhere - even if its merely to pool funds - could hinder the review of your accounts.

-Don't give funds directly to your seller (generally in the case of of "for sale by owner") for a "good faith" deposit.
-As a rule, your good faith money belongs to you, not to the seller until the sale is final.
-Although some individual sellers may not realize this, any good faith money should go toward the buyer's closing expenses.
-Get a lawyer or other neutral party who will hang on to the deposit or place it in a trust account until you close.
-The purchase contract should specify to whom the funds go if the home purchase fails.
+Don't hand over a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
+Until the sale is complete, the earnest money remains yours.
+Your seller may not know that this good faith money should be used for your expenses upon closing.
+Get a lawyer or other neutral party who will hang on to the funds or place them in a trust account until you close.
+Your contract should specify who gets the earnest funds if the home purchase falls through.

 Chris Caggiano - Grand Oaks Funding, LLC can answer questions about these "Don'ts" and many others.
 Call us: (718) 477-4405.